Washington Post Magazine

 Back at the camp that afternoon, we visited both his families.
 “I must show respect to my father, no matter what has passed between us,” he said.
 “In our society a son cannot cut himself off from his father, or nobody in the society will accept him.”
 His father, affable as ever to his guest, proudly showed off Fatin’s newest baby, a pudgy toddler about the same age as my son.

-At sunset, we left the crowded rooms behind and walked up the hills to the west.
+t, we left the crowded there were lots of admirers for rooms behiills to the west.
 The air was sweet with summer scents of hay and jasmine.
 Far away, the lights of distant towns flickered in the gathering dusk.
 Raed named the places: Beit Ommar, an old Arab village.
 Gush Etzion, a modern Jewish settlement.
 “Israeli lights are different from Palestinian lights,” Raed said.
 “Israeli lights are regular, logical.
 Palestinian lights are a hodgepodge.”
 He smiled at me, proud to be master of that tricky piece of idiomatic English.

 He talked of what he had been doing since his final exams in February and of what he planned to do with the rest of his life.
 In his dreams, he fantasized about continuing his studies, but he knew it was time he earned the money to repair his crumbling hovel, pay for decent medical care for his ailing mother, help his sisters and, finally, begin to save for the prohibitive cost of his own marriage in a society that still requires men to pay hefty dowries.
 At 26, he often had chest pains from the stress of so many obligations.